brettwhite-git/bitbasis-public/README.md

 - Advanced strategy for tax optimization
 - Best for: Sophisticated investors optimizing tax liability

-**Important**: BitBasis is not a tax calculator.
+**DISCLAIMER**: BitBasis is not tax prepration or reporting software.
 Always consult with a qualified tax professional regarding your specific situation and which method is best for you.

 ---